Hints and tips for Novosibirsk

 If you feel the need to get to a doctor, the best way is to ask somebody who can translate to go with you, not many doctors here understand English (or other languages).

-If seriously injured (broken bones, concussion, etc), best thing to do is to call an Ambulance (dial 03) or actually ask somebody Russian-speaking to do it.
+If seriously injured (broken bones, concussion, etc), best thing to do is to call an Ambulance (dial 030 on mobile or 03 on landline) or actually ask somebody Russian-speaking to do it.

 Local Fashion / What to wear

-While men here usually wear normal casual stuff (with preference for darker colors) or business suits, ladies are known for their ability (and desire) to dress sparklingly everyday.
+While men here usually wear normal casual stuff (with preference for darker colors), ladies are known for their ability (and desire) to dress sparklingly everyday.
 We’re aware that Europe and the States are going in a sort of simplistic/feministic way where ladies don’t seem to care much about their appearance, but that’s certainly not the Russian way – when you’re on a street in Novosibirsk on a sunny June day you might feel as though you were in the middle of a celebrity parade in Cannes.
-That ‘just-out-of-bed’ image will not serve you well in our city!
+That ‘just-out-of-bed’ image will not serve you well here!

 Now talking about the seasons – summer (June, July and early August) is warm, and sometimes really hot.
 Normal summer clothing should do just fine.
 Our springs and autumns are much colder than those of Europe, so your usual winter wear (up to heavy coats as winter approaches) should cope with that, while raincoats and umbrellas will help when closer to summer.